 vSphere Trust Authority requires the use of at least one key server.
 In previous vSphere releases, a key server was called a Key Management Server or KMS.
 Currently, vSphere virtual machine encryption solution supports KMIP 1.1 compliant key servers.

 About vSphere Trust Authority Configuration and State Information

 vCenter Server is mostly a pass-through service for vSphere Trust Authority configuration and state information.
 Most vSphere Trust Authority configuration and state information is stored on the ESXi hosts in the ConfigStore database.
 Some state information is stored in the vCenter Server database as well.

 You configure separate vCenter Server instances to manage the Trust Authority Cluster and Trusted Cluster.
-See Configuring vSphere Trust Authority in Your vSphere Environment.
+See Configuring vSphere Trust Authority.

 On a Trusted Cluster, the vCenter Server manages the Trust Authority API calls and passes them through to the ESXi hosts.
 The vCenter Server replicates the API calls across all ESXi hosts in the Trusted Cluster.

 After you configure vSphere Trust Authority initially, you can add or remove ESXi hosts to or from a Trust Authority Cluster or a Trusted Cluster.
-See Adding and Removing vSphere Trust Authority Hosts and Trusted Hosts.
+See Adding and Removing vSphere Trust Authority Hosts.